EURO GOVT-Bunds drift down, await ECB bond-buying details

 * Italian auction looms

-LONDON, Aug 27 German government bonds drifted lower on Monday as markets awaited further details of a European Central Bank plan to buy troubled euro zone countries' debt and a speech by Federal Reserve chief Ben Bernanke due at the end of the week.
+LONDON, Aug 27 German government bonds drifted lower on Monday with markets awaiting details of a European Central Bank' plan to buy troubled euro zone countries' debt and a meeting of central bankers at the end of the week.

-Bunds saw their biggest weekly rise since early July on Friday but pared some gains in after-hours trading after a Reuters report, citing central bank sources, said that the ECB was considering setting yield band targets under its bond-buying programme.
+Without flesh on the bones of the ECB's plans, analysts said short-term gains in German Bunds were likely although many market participants may stay on the sidelines before Friday's meeting of central bankers in Jackson Hole.

-Without flesh on the bones of the ECB's plans, analysts said German Bunds were likely to rise again in the short term.
-Many market participants may stay on the sidelines before Bernanke's Jackson Hole appearance, which will be scoured by investors looking for fresh hints of more U.S. monetary easing.
+September Bund futures were 34 ticks lower at 143.66 after rallying to their biggest weekly gains since early July on Friday, but a market holiday in the UK meant trading volumes were even lower than in recent summer weeks.

-September Bund futures saw a settlement close of 143.80, down 20 ticks on the day.
+Bunds were around levels seen in after-hours trading on Friday when they were pushed lower by a Reuters report, citing central bank sources, that the ECB was considering setting yield band targets under its bond-buying programme.

 "The odds are we get a disappointment from the ECB so there is upside potential for Bunds," said ING rate strategist Padhraic Garvey.

-With many in the market on holiday and investors reluctant to place directional bets before September when numerous decisive events take place, prices have been volatile in recent weeks.
+With many in the market on holiday and investors reluctant to place directional bets before September when numerous events have the potential to cause price swings, prices have been volatile in recent weeks.

 Speculation on what the ECB's proposal to buy bonds of troubled euro zone countries may look like and resurgent risks of a Greek euro zone exit have been behind the volatility.